 Texas Tech Red Raiders Football

-Though not as successful as their in-state rival, Texas, the Red Raiders have produced 11 conference titles and an all-time wining percentage of .552 since their inaugural season in 1925.
+Though not as successful as their in-state rival, Texas, the Red Raiders have produced 11 conference titles and an all-time winning percentage of .552 since their inaugural season in 1925.
 Texas Tech's height came under Mike Leach in the 2000s, when he took the team to nine bowl games and became the winningest head coach in program history.

 Texas Tech plays its home games at Jones AT&T Stadium on campus in Lubbock.
 A member of the Big 12 Conference, the Red Raiders are coached by Matt Wells.